If you could know the appointed date and time of your demise, would you want to?

 July 27th, 2020.
 4:30pm CST.

-That was the knowledge I was doomed to carry for two weeks.
+That was the knowledge I was doomed to carry for two whole weeks.

 I lost a family member that day and I knew exactly when and where it was going to happen.
 I even knew how they would die.
-How would you feel if you were armed with this knowledge?
-For me, it was crippling.
+How would you feel if you were burdened with this knowledge?
+For me, it was absolutely crippling.

 Anything you say (or write, in this case) in an emotional heat of the moment can have unintended consequences, so I tend to bottle up until I can make better sense of what I’m feeling before I speak or write.
 I’ve waited until now to pen this post in an effort let some of my raw emotion simmer down.
 I know it’s always going to be there but after time it settles into the fabric of my being.
 Now that I’ve had time to process, I feel I can write this with a small bit of coherence.
 As best an effort this will be, it will fall short of the eulogy this family member deserves.